hyperium/tonic/examples/routeguide-tutorial.md

 $ touch src/client.rs
 ```

-We can use Tonic's `include_proto` macro to bring the generated code into scope:

 To call service methods, we first need to create a gRPC *client* to communicate with the server.
-As in the server
+Like in the server
 case, we'll start by bringing the generated code into scope:

 ```rust